Organizing Your Closet

 Completely empty out the closet

-Take everything out of your closet and put it all into one pile in your room.
+Take everything out of your closet and put it all into one pile in your room to sort and declutter your clothes.
 You may want to separate the pile into sections, though you will have time to do that once everything is separated.

 Separate clothing & accessories into piles

-While decluttering, go through everything and separate your items into four piles: keep, toss, maybe keep, and donate.
+While decluttering your closet, go through everything, and separate your items into four piles: keep, toss, maybe keep, and donate.
 While going through your clothes, ask yourself the following questions –

 - Do you love it?